IBT-FMI/NeuroGentooProject/doc/UseCases.md

 	cp -L /etc/nsswitch.conf "${EPREFIX}/etc/"
 	```

-A fully integrated way to prepare *and* install Gentoo Prefix on EULER is distributed on the [IBT-FMI GitHub page](https://raw.githubusercontent.com/IBT-FMI/NeuroGentooProject/master/Euler/euler.sh)
+A fully integrated way to prepare *and* install Gentoo Prefix on EULER (successfully handling the aforementioned peculiarities) is distributed on the [IBT-FMI GitHub page](https://raw.githubusercontent.com/IBT-FMI/NeuroGentooProject/master/Euler/euler.sh)

 Virtual Machine Images
 ----------------------

 Virtual Machine Images should be reasonably recent and ideally should provide all of their required software.
-To achieve these goals a BuildServer infrastructure is presented in the next chapter, that can periodically build ready to use images for Docker and OpenStack Cloud providers based on a specific .gentoo directory.
+To achieve these goals a BuildServer infrastructure is presented in the next chapter, that can periodically build ready to use images for Docker and OpenStack Cloud providers based on any one specific .gentoo directory.